Section 21 notice: Requirements

-Section 21 of the 1988 Act provides two different mechanisms under which a landlord can give notice to obtain possession of their property.
-In either case, since the coming into force of the 1996 Act, the notice must be in writing.
+Section 21 of the 1988 Act provided two different mechanisms under which a landlord can give notice to obtain possession of their property.
+In either case, since the coming into force of the 1996 Act, the notice had to be in writing.
 (Note: 1996 c.
 52 s.
-98) An agent of the landlord may give the notice on behalf of the landlord.
+98) An agent of the landlord could give the notice on behalf of the landlord.
 Where there are joint landlords, the notice may be given by any one of them.
-Where the occupier tenant holds a sub-tenancy, a superior landlord may not give a valid notice at a time when they are not the direct landlord of the occupier even if the mesne tenancy will have ended by the time the notice expire thus making the sub-tenant a direct tenant of the superior landlord.
-(Note: [2018] EWCA Civ 2414) If the notice is served by a company, then it must be signed or otherwise executed in accordance with the Companies Act 2006.
+Where the occupier tenant holds a sub-tenancy, a superior landlord could not give a valid notice at a time when they are not the direct landlord of the occupier even if the mesne tenancy will have ended by the time the notice expire thus making the sub-tenant a direct tenant of the superior landlord.
+(Note: [2018] EWCA Civ 2414) If the notice was served by a company, then it had to be signed or otherwise executed in accordance with the Companies Act 2006.

 Subsection (1)(b)

-Under subsection (1)(b), the tenant must be given at least two months' notice that the landlord requires possession of the property.
-Where the tenancy agreement contains a break clause which allows for the tenancy to be determined before the expiry of the fixed term period, a notice under section 21(1)(b) may be sufficient to determine the tenancy under the break clause.
-(Note: CA 15 July 1996) The legislation does not specify whether the notice may expire before the end of the fixed term in the absence of a break clause, and no clear precedent has been established on the topic.
+Under subsection (1)(b), the tenant had to be given at least two months' notice that the landlord requires possession of the property.
+Where the tenancy agreement contained a break clause which allows for the tenancy to be determined before the expiry of the fixed term period, a notice under section 21(1)(b) may be sufficient to determine the tenancy under the break clause.
+(Note: CA 15 July 1996) The legislation did not specify whether the notice may expire before the end of the fixed term in the absence of a break clause, and no clear precedent was established on the topic.